awslabs/threat-composer/e2e/README.md

 (`ReactDOM.render` legacy API, and a missing `key` in `ThreatModelView`).
 Both were verified against `origin/main` and are absent from the production bundle.
 See the comments in `fixtures/console-guard.ts` for the fixes.

+**Image upload logs a CSP violation.** `browser-image-compression` tries to run in a Web Worker created from a `blob:` URL, which the app's own CSP forbids (`script-src 'self'` with no `worker-src`).
+The library falls back to the main thread, so uploading a diagram *does* work — but the browser logs the refusal.
+The CSP is byte-identical to `origin/main`, so this is pre-existing.
+Allowed narrowly, per-test, in `tests/preview-and-content.spec.ts`; adding `worker-src blob:` to the CSP would remove it.
+Note the SVG upload test deliberately does *not* allow it, since that path skips compression and should stay clean.

 ## Selector policy